Skip to main content

 There is no grounded universal winner here, so make it context-based.
 If your work is mostly city-heavy, more plans may be usable.
 If you take frequent rail trips, test the routes you actually ride.
 If you depend on rural coverage, be stricter because service can be lacking in the countryside.

 Start with the basics: confirm your phone is eSIM-compatible and follow the seller’s current setup flow.
 The concrete setup artifact in the sources is a QR code sent to your email.
 Keep access to that inbox, save the email, and do not delete it until calls and data work.
-If the seller asks for ID or address proof, note Add current requirement after verification and keep the order reference with the activation email.
+If the seller asks for ID or address proof, follow the current requirement shown in the setup flow and keep the order reference with the activation email.

 If early exit risk matters to you, read the provider’s cancellation terms before signing, especially for a standard contract.
 Do not rely on loose summaries from generic guides.
 Verify the current notice window and any required process directly with the provider, then save a copy of the terms you relied on.
 If you can now name your plan type, your activation fallback, and your verification checks, you are ready for the conclusion.